Rei-SwitchBot/faq/en-us/Lock & Lock Pro.md

 [Embedded Content](//www.youtube-nocookie.com/embed/Q7RvZgHcMo0)

-6. If the problem still exists, feel free to submit a feedback to us.
-When contacting us, we would appreciate it if you can provide us with the information below.
-We will forward your feedback to our development team for furthur assistance.
+6. If the problem still exists, we would appreciate it if you can provide us with the information below.

 Take a video to show the auto-lock problem.